moqiguzhu/StanfordAlgorithms/README.md

 - all the nodes must be considered, especially those nodes which have no input degree or output degree

--We can see all the graphs as directed graphs.
+- We can see all the graphs as directed graphs.
 All the information about a graph including:
   - edge information, including head node and tail node and weight
   - node information, including node label
   - node link information, including all the output degree information and input degree information